Fluctuation-Induced Bistability of Fermionic Atoms Coupled to a Dissipative Cavity

 The emergence of a bistability is a fascinating effect often occurring in nature.
 Such bistable systems can reach two distinct stable states depending on their history, i.e.~the preparation procedure, or their previous dynamics.
 This concept is important in many scientific fields as for example in biology, chemistry, engineering, and physics.
 The presence of a bistability leads to profound implications, since the dynamics of the system can become highly sensitive to the initial conditions and external perturbations.

 One very well known bistability in physics is the optical bistability \cite{He2014}.
 This phenomenon occurs due to nonlinear effects, causing the existence of two stable states with different light intensities.
 A typical device is the Fabry-Perot cavity containing a nonlinear optical medium with a refractive index depending on the light intensity.
-Furthermore, the underlying nonlinearity can also emerge from the optomechanical interactions of a cold atomic gas coupled to the field of the optical cavity \cite{RitschEsslinger2013}.
+Furthermore, the underlying nonlinearity can also emerge from the optomechanical interactions of a cold atomic gas coupled to the field of the optical cavity \cite{RitschEsslinger2013}, e.g.~as it has been recently investigated for the fermionic atoms in optical cavities throughout the BEC-BCS crossover \cite{HelsonBrantut2022}.

 Whether bistabilities can also occur in presence of dissipation is of course an important question.
 Bistable behaviors have been indeed identified around dissipative quantum phase transitions, either due to the spontaneous breaking of a weak-symmetry \cite{BaumannEsslinger2010, Keeling_Simons_2010, RitschEsslinger2013, LeBoite_Ciuti_2013, BenitoNavarrete2016, HwangPlenio2018, WilmingEisert2017, Fitzpatrick_Houck_2017, FerreiraRibeiro2019,Stitely_Perkins_2020,Soriente_Zilberberg_2021, Mivehvar_2024}, or due to the first order character of the transition \cite{Labouvie_Ott_2016, BiondiSchmidt2017, Fink_Imamoglu_2017, Foss-Feig_Maghrebi_2017, HannukainenLarson2018, Minganti_Ciuti_2018,Nava_Fabrizio_2019, Garbe_Nori_2020, Ferri_Esslinger_2021, Benary_Ott_2022, Gabor_Domokos_2023}.
 In the latter, a hysteresis behavior between the two competing phases can appear, depending on the nature of the initially prepared state.
 However, typically in these cases the bistability occurs within a mean-field approach and the competing states resolve to metastable states when quantum fluctuations around the mean-field solutions are taken into account \cite{Mendoza-Arenas_Jaksch_2016, BenitoNavarrete2016, Landa_Misguich_2020, HalatiKollath2020}.
 In such cases the quantum dynamics exhibits a unique steady state, with the density matrix consisting of the admixture of the mean-field bistable states.
 This is in contrast to the presence of multiple stable steady states occurring from the presence of a strong symmetry \cite{BucaProsen2012, AlbertJiang2014,Roberts_Clerk_2020, HalatiKollath2022}.